-Figure 3.12 shows an example of a newly laid noise-reducing SMA pavement with an 8 mm maximum aggregate size that can be called a thin open noise-reducing layer.
+Figure 3.12 illustrates an example of a newly laid noise-reducing SMA pavement with an 8mm maximum aggregate size that can be called a thin open noise-reducing layer.
 The pavement has a very smooth and even surface texture which reduces noise.
 Open cavities in the pavement surface can also be observed.
 These also helped to reduce the tyre-road noise.

-Figure 3.12: Close up of a newly laid SMA pavement with 8 mm maximum aggregate size.
+Figure 3.12: Close up of a newly laid SMA pavement with 8mm maximum aggregate size.

-Cement concrete pavement are normally considered quite noisy.
+Cement concrete pavements are generally considered quite noisy.
 However, the surface texture of such pavements can be optimised to achieve reduced noise levels.

-In the EU project PERSUADE [44], prototype poroelastic pavements with a very high noise reduction have been developed and tested.
+In the EU project PERSUADE (PoroElastic Road SUrface: an innovation to Avoid Damages to the Environment) [44], prototype poroelastic pavements with a very high noise reduction have been developed and tested.

-There are many reports about noise-reducing pavements originating from different countries in Europe.
+There are many reports concerning noise-reducing pavements, originating from various European countries.
 The CEDR working group on noise [45] is planning to publish a report summarising this knowledge.
-The report 'Noise reducing pavements - What is known!' is expected to be published in 2017 [27] on the CEDR homepage (www.cedr.fr).
-Information can also be found in [28,43,59] and in the QUESTIM project [29].
+The report 'Improving traffic noise quality along roads: Noise Reducing Pavements ' is expected to be published in 2017 [27] on the CEDR website

+(www.cedr.eu).
+Information can also be found in references [28,43,59] and in the QUESTIM project [29].